Military Move – Tips to Prepare for Your PCS

 Start Planning Your Military Move as Soon as Possible

-A permanent change of station (PCS) is not something you should take lightly.
+A PCS is not something you should take lightly.
 When you get your orders, make sure that you begin planning for a move as soon as possible.

 PCS can be especially challenging if you are relocating during the peak summer season, which is the typical PCS timeframe since the school is out.
 May to August is also the prime time for every moving company.
 If you are relocating during the holidays, make sure you start planning as soon as possible.
 The holiday season is a time when the movers are severely understaffed.
 If you can choose, make sure that you relocate during the cheapest time of the year, which is winter.